-The shift in thinking initially led to the construction of real business cycle (RBC) models characterized by competitive equilibrium with rational expectations (e.g., Kydland and Prescott, 1990).
-Economic cycles were attributed to productivity shocks in these models rather than to aggregate demand fluctuations, and money and stabilization policies were deemed irrelevant.
-Yet supposed ineffectiveness of Keynesian policies, which had been the main result of the early RBC models, could not be firmly supported, as further theoretical work (e.g., Fischer, 1977; Taylor, 1980; and Calvo 1983) showed that frictions in price setting, such as staggered changes in wages and prices, meant aggregate demand policies-both monetary and fiscal policy-could still influence output.
+The shift in thinking initially led to the construction of real business cycle (RBC) models characterized by competitive equilibrium with rational expectations (e.g., Kydland and Prescott 1990).
+These models attributed economic cycles to productivity shocks rather than to aggregate demand fluctuations, and money and stabilization policies were deemed irrelevant.
+However, the supposed ineffectiveness of Keynesian policies, which had been the main result of the early RBC models, could not be firmly supported.
+Further theoretical work (e.g., Fischer 1977; Taylor 1980; Calvo 1983) showed that frictions in price setting, such as staggered changes in wages and prices, meant aggregate demand policies-both monetary and fiscal policy-could still influence output.

-This evolution resulted in a broader class of models known as DSGE models, which were designed to have better microfoundations to escape the Lucas Critique.
-DSGE models started to dominate the field during the 1990s, as the profession switched away from large-scale macroeconometric systems (Cherrier, 2017; Boumans and Duarte, 2019).
-The New Keynesian DSGE model (essentially, the RBC model with nominal rigidities) became the benchmark framework by the 2000s, being widely taught in graduate schools worldwide.
+This evolution resulted in a broader class of models designed to have better microfoundations to escape the Lucas Critique.
+DSGE models started to dominate the field during the 1990s as the profession switched away from large-scale macroeconometric systems (Cherrier 2017; Boumans and Duarte 2019).
+The New Keynesian DSGE model (i.e., the RBC model with nominal rigidities) became the benchmark framework by the 2000s, being widely taught in graduate schools worldwide.
 It also became a fixture in many central banks.

 DSGE models differed the most in terms of technique from the other models.
-Unlike traditional macroeconometric systems, which were estimated equation by equation across blocks (sets of equations) using basic least squares techniques then subsequently solved, they often required calibration for most parameters as well as some (Bayesian) estimation.
-This made them quite hard to statistically validate.
+Unlike traditional macroeconometric systems, which were estimated equation by equation across blocks (sets of equations) using basic least squares techniques and then subsequently solved, they often required calibration for most parameters and some (Bayesian) estimation.
+This made them quite hard to validate statistically.
 Despite great efforts to strengthen theoretical foundations, DSGE models failed to anticipate the Great Recession.
 Moreover, they were unable to provide the reasons for the crisis or the policies needed to address it.
 This prompted macroeconomists to embark on a reassessment of their field.